 - Quincy and South Shore area items will be given priority; other notices will be considered as space permits

-The purpose of this policy is to help patrons and staff understand why certain materials are added to the library’s collection and others are not.
-Collection Management Policy
+The purpose of this policy is to help patrons and staff understand how and why materials are added to or removed from the library’s collection.
+Collection Development Policy

 Computer & Internet Use

 Computer & Internet Use Policy-At-A Glance

 - All computers except Main Library Lions Room computers are available on a first come, first served basis and may not be reserved in advance

 - All computers are turned off 15 minutes before closing; users must be ready to end their computer sessions at that time